 If you were poor, you were poorer.
 If you had pride, you were humbled.

 As we drove, it was hot, still, and stifling, the humidity blanket thick and unrelenting.
-Most would move, and never return.
+Most people had no option but to move.
 How could they stay?
-Paycheck-to-paycheck families had to move.
 There were no jobs here, and it wasn’t healthy to stay in a wet, mildewy, moldy house.

 But I had my answer.
 No house near the beach really survived Katrina.

 The tallest debris piles were pushed on the south side of the tracks.
 All you could do was stand on the tracks and look at the debris and wonder how it could all be hauled away.
 Mostly, you hoped no one was in it.